 Program Governance and Personnel

 The Department of Psychology appoints a Program Evaluation Group to oversee the administration and development of the MA programs in Clinical Psychology and Clinical Psychology (Counseling Practice).
-The PEG is led by the director of Clinical MA Programs and is additionally composed of the director of training (who oversees practicum/internship placements) and several other faculty members appointed each academic year.
-In addition, each year a student in one of the clinical MA programs is invited to represent student interests on the PEG.
+The PEG is led by the Director of Clinical MA Programs and is additionally composed of several other faculty members appointed each academic year.
+In addition, each year a student in one of the clinical MA programs from each campus is invited to represent student interests on the PEG.
 The PEG is responsible for decisions on student admission and for recommendations on student remediation or dismissal.

 Total program is 60 credit hours.
 This includes six credit hours of practicum/internship experience, which may begin after the student has completed 36 to 48 credit hours of required program credit.
 The majority of students complete the program in three years.
 The term practicum and internship are often used interchangeably in the field.
 The internship consists of not less than 750 hours of professionally supervised training and service in an approved agency or institution, over a period of not less than two semesters.
 This experience satisfies the requirements for the professional counselor and the clinical professional counselor licenses in Illinois, Roosevelt's home state.
 As other states may have slightly different internship requirements, students are urged to consult the Board that oversees these licenses in the state in which they intend to practice.